nyxical420/PyCord/README.md

 # PyCord
 **PyCord** is a Discord Terminal Client which uses your Discord Bot as a normal User Account!

-## Damn
+## Nah.
-PyCord is currently getting a full rewrite since the Textual library I'm using was currently updated to look better.\
+~~PyCord is currently getting a full rewrite since the Textual library I'm using was currently updated to look better.\
-A new PyCord update may take a while since it got even harder.
+A new PyCord update may take a while since it got even harder.~~

+I will stay to the current version of Textual PyCord uses since i don't think i need it updated yet.

 ## PyCord Features
 - Emoji Support (no Custom Emoji)